gabtie/recruitment-hw/README.md

 ## Assignment

-Develop a DCDC converter with power monitoring:
+Develop an overtemperature and overcurrent monitoring system (monitor) to perform plauysibility checks of a secondary system (load).

+The monitor has the following specs:
+- Supplied by an unstable DC voltage line, ranging from 9V to 17V
+- Has a normally open relay connected in series with the load
+- Has a hall effect sensor that measures the current througuh the load

+The monitor has the following specs:
+- Voltage range: 24V - 48V
- - Input voltage range: 11V-27V
+- Current range: -3A - 25A

- - Two outputs of:
-   - 5V3A
-   - 3.3V0.5A
- - Monitor the input current with a shunt
-    - Blink a LED, driven by a transistor, at a frequency between 3-5 Hz when the power at the input is greater than 10W
-    - The LED should be off when power is below 3W
+The primary system must monitor the power supplied by the secondary one and must ensure that the relay is open if the power is above 500W.
+Once open, it must not be possible to close the relay unless the system is power cycled.

-    - Use non programmable circuits
+No programmable circuits are allowed.

 <img src="https://user-images.githubusercontent.com/64556568/200391668-f1a20344-d1ed-48c2-b3f5-f6b0fa3b0dc5.jpg" width="513">